Bio

 Work

-My interest in drawing rekindled in late autumn of 2015; I began doing small drawings and sketches with Uniball Micro Black pens (beloved since childhood) before branching out to larger work, stronger materials (archival ink pens and Canson sketchbooks), and, among other things, Fairy Locks, a webcomic that was long on hiatus but which finally wrapped up at the end of 2019 (best read in tablet mode).
+My interest in drawing rekindled (for various reasons) in late 2015; I began doing small drawings and sketches with Uniball Micro Black pens (beloved since childhood) before branching out to larger work, stronger materials (archival ink pens and Canson sketchbooks), and, among other things, Fairy Locks, a webcomic that was long on hiatus but which finally wrapped up at the end of 2019 (best read in tablet mode).
 A couple of friends and relatives piqued an interest in watercolors, and, having started doing those in December 2017, it took me very little time to roll over to acrylics–and eventually oils.
 The work featured here is a fraction of what I’ve done in the last several years.

 Themes

-All text and images (c) 2016-2023 by Wendell McKay.
+All text and images (c) 2016-2026 by Wendell McKay.